blakeembrey/writing/contents/articles/introducing-node-retest/index.md

 });
 ```

-It's important to note that generators are only available in node 0.11 and currently need to be enabled using the `--harmony-generators` flag.
+It's important to note that generators are only available in node 0.11 and needs to be enabled using the `--harmony-generators` flag.